 Straight out the box some standard integrated Wi-Fi adapters you get with PCs or laptops can often become dated quickly.
 Immediately, almost.
 However, there can be a simple cure to this: often much-maligned but still useful, adding one of the best USB Wi-Fi adapters can get you out of a hole.
 I recently tried to rebuild an old PC and was incredibly pleased to pick up a USB Wi-Fi adapter then to ensure I had connectivity in my (ultimately futile) quest.
 Such is their quality nowadays, that reliable connectivity, even boosts to it, can come in a range of small and simple, plug-and-go solutions.

-Here you can find a list of the latest products from several major manufacturers that we’ve tested.
-These premium models create a handsome list of the best USB WiFi adapters you can get right now.
-We test the performance of the adapters using NetPerf software at three distances on the 2.4 GHz and 5 GHz frequencies.
-Based on the results from those tests, here are our selections for best USB Wi-Fi adapters.
+We’ve gathered together a list of the latest adapters from some of the major manufacturers that we’ve tested, right here.
+For reference, we test the performance of the adapters using NetPerf software at three distances on the 2.4 GHz and 5 GHz frequencies.
+Based on the results from those tests, here are our selections for the best USB Wi-Fi adapters currently available.

 Best full size Wi-Fi adapter

 Standard: AC1900 IEEE 802.11 a/b/g/n/ac | Frequencies: 2.4GHz + 5GHz | Dimensions: 85 x 75 x 20 mm (3.35 x 2.95 x 0.79 in.) | Weight: 48g (1.7 oz)